What Are the Benefits Of Handmade Soap?

 Handmade soap, once you get the hang of the crafting of it, is anything but…when you learn how to combine fragrances, natural colors and herbal add-in’s, can be a dazzling work of art right there in your bathroom sink dish or display jar if you have one.

 If you’d like to try it, I recommend starting with a “brick” of an all natural substance containing the main ingredient – glycerin.
-When I first started making handmade soap, I got the 2 pound bricks that I could melt in the microwave.
-I found them easily on Amazon and Create For Less.
-You may be able to check prices or stock available if one of them is sold out.
+When I first started making handmade soap, I got the 2 pound bricks that I could slice off the amount I needed and melt in the microwave, or double boiler.

 And let’s not forget the pretty packaging options available to gift your creations too!
 Who wouldn’t appreciate the gift of handmade soap packaged lovingly and with great care?